2026-04-29 18:42:44 | EST

 Stock Analysis

-Charter Communications, Inc. (CHTR) – Q1 2026 Earnings Miss Triggers Sharp Selloff and Forward Estimate Cuts - Senior Analyst Forecasts
+Charter Communications, Inc. (CHTR) – Q1 2026 Earnings Miss Triggers Sharp Selloff and Forward Estimate Cuts - {财报副标题}

 CHTR - Stock Analysis

-US stock return on invested capital analysis and economic value added calculations to identify truly exceptional businesses.
-Our quality metrics help you find companies that generate superior returns on capital employed.
+Free US stock relative strength analysis and sector rotation tools to identify the strongest performing areas of the market.
+Our relative strength metrics help you focus on sectors and stocks with the most momentum.
 This analysis evaluates Charter Communications (NASDAQ: CHTR)’s first-quarter 2026 financial results, which came in below consensus analyst estimates, triggering a 29% single-week selloff that pushed shares to $175 as of April 28, 2026.
 We assess post-earnings revisions to sell-side forecasts, valua

 Live News